OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:17

-And if Christ has not been raised, your faith is futile; you are still in your sins.
+And if Christ has not been raised, your faith is in vain; you remain in your sins.

 ## 1 Corinthians 15:18